 Specific questions regarding course registration can be directed to firstname.lastname@example.org.

 Q: Is REG_100: Introduction to University Registration and Resources required?

 A: Yes!
 All new students (both freshmen and transfer) must complete the REG_100 course PRIOR to registering for courses.

 Q: When do I need to complete REG_100?

-A: We encourage all students to complete the REG_100 course as quickly as they can but no later than June 1 and will follow up with students in case you’re struggling.
+A: We encourage all students to complete the REG_100 course as quickly as they can but no later than January 1 (for students starting in the spring semester) or June 1 (for students starting in the fall semester).
+The Office of Student Success will follow up with students in case you’re struggling to complete the requirements.

 Q: What if the REG_100: Introduction to University Registration and Resources isn’t appearing for me in BlackBoard?

 A: It can take a few days for our processes to run from the time you submit your enrollment deposit and activate your SSO.
 Typically, the REG_100 course will appear in BlackBoard approximately 48 hours after you’ve activated your SU Single Sign On.
 You can contact email@example.com if you have a question about access to the BlackBoard modules.

 Q: What is a Mustang Day?

 A: Your Mustang Day is your opportunity to visit campus and meet with professional staff advisors from the Office of Student Success and the Registrar’s Office.
 Freshmen students will get an opportunity to meet your assigned Student Success Coach, put together a schedule of classes, and get your photo taken for your SU ID card.
 Transfer Students, and all students starting at SU in the spring, do not attend a Mustang Day.